brainwipe/icar/books/core/Chapters as Markdown/ch5-technology.md

 Soft Light in advertising
 The most common use of holographic soft light is advertising from brightly coloured displays showcasing a latest product to a soft light human that walks alongside you and acts as a salesperson.
 In some colonies, having a Soft Light salesperson is seen as an insult, whereas elsewhere it is seen as a useful tool.
 Soft Light in art and entertainment
 Soft light is a malleable form of expression that is used alongside music.
 Huge Soft Light projections are used by artists to entertain and delight.
 Celebrations are often accompanied by beautiful displays of Soft Light.
-In �In Fizz� nightclubs, a Soft Light artists will be employed alongside a DJ to create art on the fly to improve the experience of the revellers.
+In 'In Fizz' nightclubs, a Soft Light artists will be employed alongside a DJ to create art on the fly to improve the experience of the revellers.
 Costs
 Soft Light projectors are relatively inexpensive.
 Their size relates to how large a volume they can project into.
 As a guide to the sizes:
 Shop floor area or whole apartment: 100